 Our dermatologist then takes the tissue sample to our lab, where it’s checked carefully for any sign of cancer along the margins.
 If cancer is detected, your doctor returns and carefully removes another incredibly thin layer of tissue, which is then checked under magnification for signs of cancer.

 This process continues until a layer of tissue is reached that shows no indication of cancer.
 At that point, your specialist determines the best way to close or cover the site to support optimal healing.
-If the area becomes large, we may refer you to plastic surgery for closure or provide additional wound care for you.
+We provide basic wound care all the way to skin graft, collagen and placental skin substitutes.
+If the area becomes large, we may refer you to plastic surgery for closure.

 Mohs surgery isn’t a fast process.
 Every time a layer of tissue is removed, you’ll wait for up to an hour as that sample is checked for signs of cancer.
 This process can be repeated many times, depending on the size and depth of your cancerous lesion.